Plan well, build simple

 Choosing the right tools

 Finally, make sure you have the right tools for the job.
 If you’re creating a straight edge with no complicated materials, a spade may do the trick.
 However, to get the best results when completing more difficult edging work, such as curves you may want to invest in specialised tools.
-To save on cost you can always use tool hire.
+To save on cost you can always use plant and tool hire.

 If your garden is prone to having standing water when its been raining heavily, you likely have a drainage issue.
 Garden edging can be a good remedy to this, however, you will need to invest in gravel or another form of permeable material that can sit beneath your edging to allow water to soak into the ground.
 Remember not to seal off these drainage areas.